Documentation

 Language Scribing Overview

-Pattern in Word: [scmlstyle]@lang=[langcode]
+• Pattern in Word: [ScML Style]@lang=[Language Code]

 This example shows how the metadata for Spanish-language italic text could be identified in Word and carried through to sam, ScML, and InDesign.
-Note: In each environment, the formatting of the style name is slightly different.
+In each environment, the formatting of the style name is slightly different.

-- In Word:
+• In Word: lang-i@lang=es

-<lang-i lang="es">
+• In sam/ScML: <lang-i lang="es">

-- In InDesign:
+• In InDesign: lang-i-language-es

 Procedure for Language Scribing in Word

-- Create the necessary language styles needed for the project in Word.
+1. Create the necessary language styles needed for the project in Word.

-- Toward the end of the scribing process, review all italic text for phrases that need to have language metadata applied.
+2. As part of the scribing process, review all italic text for phrases that need to have language metadata applied.
 Apply the language styles created.

 Procedure for Language Scribing in sam